Skip to main content

 Best Choice Products 38in Beginner All Wood Acoustic Guitar Starter Kit w/Gig Bag, 6 Picks, Nylon Strings, Strap w/Pick Holder - Matte Black

-• COMFORTABLE & EASY: DESIGNED FOR ALL AGES WITH REDUCED FINGER FATIGUE!
+• DESIGNED FOR COMFORT: EASY PLAY FOR ALL AGES WITH REDUCED FINGER FATIGUE.

 BUY & SAVE